 Limits, derivatives of algebraic, trigonometric, logarithmic, and exponential functions, applications of derivatives, antiderivatives and indefinite integrals.
-(Prerequisite: 22 Math ACT with four years of high school mathematics which includes precalculus or MATH 1710 and MATH 1720 or special permission of the mathematics department.)
+(Prerequisite: 22 Math ACT with four years of high school mathematics which includes precalculus or MATH 1710, MATH 1720 or MATH 1730 or special permission of the mathematics department.)
 (T)